Mostalpha7/Journal/README.md

 # journal
-Building a crud app with flutter an firebase
+Building a journal app with flutter and firebase

 A new Flutter project.